PowerShellGuides/PowerShellGuide/Guide/PowerShell/Types/Lists.md

 So, the List was created…and there was much rejoicing.

-- But why is the List the better option? better memory allocation
+- Why is the List a better option? better memory allocation
 - Do Arrays still have a place in PowerShell? yes
 - Do ArrayLists still have a place in PowerShell? no